-\begin{example} Let $\varphi(X)$ be the set of $k$-marked closed subsets of $X$, with $k$ given (defined similarly to $\tau^{(s)}(X)$ of in Example~\ref{ex:marks2}).
+\begin{example} Let $\varphi(X)$ be the set of $k$-fold marked closed subsets of $X$, with $k$ given (defined similarly to $\tau^{(s)}(X)$ of in Example~\ref{ex:marks2}).
 The partial order on $\varphi(X)$ is that of inclusion.
-For $K\in\varphi(X)$ and a compact subset $Y\subseteq X$, let the truncation of $K$ be $K\cap (Y^k\times \Xi)$ (as a $k$-marked closed subset of $Y$).
+For $K\in\varphi(X)$ and a compact subset $Y\subseteq X$, let the truncation of $K$ be $K\cap (Y^k\times \Xi)$ (as a $k$-fold marked closed subset of $Y$).
 Note that the intersection might be the empty set.
 So $\varphi(X)$ should include the empty set from the beginning.
 See Remark~\ref{rem:hausdorff-infty} regarding the extended metric on $\varphi(X)$ when $X$ is compact. \end{example}

-\begin{example} If $(\varphi_i)_{i\in I}$ are at most countably many functors with the above properties, one can let $\varphi(X)$ be the product of $(\varphi_i(X))_{i\in I}$ equipped with the metric of Example~\ref{ex:multiple}.
+\begin{example} label{ex:multiple-noncompact} If $(\varphi_i)_{i\in I}$ are at most countably many functors with the above properties, one can let $\varphi(X)$ be the product of $(\varphi_i(X))_{i\in I}$ equipped with the metric of Example~\ref{ex:multiple}.
 One can naturally define the partial order on $\varphi(X)$ and the truncation element by element. \end{example}

-\begin{remark} Assuming that the truncation $\pcball{\mathcal X}{r}$ is well defined as above, one can define the distance of $\mathcal X,\mathcal Y\in \mathcal C'$ by \unwritten{In the cadlag example, the function is not cadlag.
+\begin{remark} Assuming that the truncation $\pcball{\mathcal X}{r}$ is well defined as above, one can define the distance between $\mathcal X,\mathcal Y\in \mathcal C'$ by \unwritten{In the cadlag example, the function is not cadlag.
 However, it has countably many discontinuity points.}